Amar1709/100Days_Python/README.md

 Day 30 - Exception Handling and JSON file handling concepts used on Password Manager

+Day 31 - Flash Card App using Tkinter

+Day 32 - Automated Birthday Wisher using smptlib and mailmerge

-Day 31 onwards...to be done
+Day 33 onwards...to be done

 Practicing Python concepts daily.
 Multiple projects built and many more to come.